bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 2. Inserts a bunch of records
 3. Checks that the insertions worked
 4. Updates some of the records
-5. Makes sure the updates performed as expected
+5. Makes sure the updates are performed as expected
 6. Deletes some stuff
 7. Makes sure stuff got deleted
 8. Tears down the database